nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 ### View total income: `total_in`

-This displays the sum of all income entries in you have made in your list.
+This will give you the sum of all income entries in you have made in your list.
 This is great for giving you a quick snapshot of how much you've earned!